im-arbazalam/Java_Concepts/JavaNotes/StreamAPI.md

 The Stream API enhances performance through lazy evaluation and support for parallel processing.
 This means operations are only executed when needed, and large data sets can be processed across multiple threads efficiently.

+The Java Stream API, introduced in Java 8, provides a functional programming approach to processing sequences of elements.
+It helps write cleaner, more expressive code for tasks like filtering, mapping, and reducing data, all while improving readability and maintainability.

+Intermediate operations (like map() or filter()) transform or filter data and return another stream, allowing method chaining.
+Terminal operations (like collect() or forEach()) produce a result or side effect and mark the end of the stream pipeline.

 ## ✅ Why Use Stream API?

 - 🚀 **Simplifies complex logic** using clean, readable code.